 - Sophisticated as Hell: Minerva loves to wax philosophical and curse like a sailor, sometimes both in a sentence."From manufactured war criminals to saviours of the universe - quite a progression for discarded pieces of shit."

 - Voice with an Internet Connection: The title character.

-- Wave Motion Gun: The power link is used as this once the safeguards are removed, thrashing the facility.
+- Wave-Motion Gun: The power link is used as this once the safeguards are removed, trashing the facility.
 It has to be repeated after the player character got out, as the first strike didn't wipe it out.